welthagenchristopher/McTunnel/README.md

 - **Auto Signing Keys on Windows**:
   The application auto-generates and signs RSA host keys.
-Although this simplifies setup, on Windows systems, this behavior may raise security alerts.
+Although this simplifies setup, on Windows systems, this behavior will raise security alerts unless stict checking has been disabled (not recommended).
   I am aware of, and plan to address this issue in future releases.

 - **Router Configuration for Hosting**:
   To properly use the hosting functionality, ensure that **port 22 on your router is forwarded** to the machine running